The Great War Remembered:

 After our layover at the WWI encampment, we’ll return back to Sheepscot station where you’ll want to explore our railyard, examine our displays, and peruse our gift shop.

 Ticket price includes the steam train ride, admission to the WWI encampment, as well as parking at Sheepscot.
-This event augments the usual Sheepscot Valley Steam Train ride, but at no additional cost (except the Sat.
-3pm Special.)
+This event augments the usual Sheepscot Valley Steam Train ride, but at no additional cost.

 Note that passengers requiring extra assistance, including those in wheelchairs can be accommodated on this train (however, detraining at Alna Center to view the encampment may be a challenge.)
 Well-behaved dogs are allowed at the discretion of the Conductor.

-Trains for the WWI Reenactment Weekend depart Sheepscot station (97 Cross Road, Alna) promptly at 11a, 1p, and 3p on Saturday May 17 and Sunday May 18.
+Trains for the WWI Reenactment Weekend depart Sheepscot station (97 Cross Road, Alna) promptly at their scheduled tines on Saturday May 16 and Sunday May 17.

 We look forward to seeing you on the narrow gauge!